fgarcialainez/HSDJava/README.md

 HSPJava
 =======

-Simple Open Source library to get historical stock prices from a given period of time
+Simple Open Source library to get historical stock prices from a given period of time.

+This library is licensed under the Apache License, Version 2.0.